MSAbhishek22/Monsoon_Mitr/README.md

 ## 🌱 Our Story

 I come from a farming family.
 I've witnessed firsthand how a sudden downpour can wash away months of hard work, or how missing a crucial irrigation window can devastate an entire harvest.
 My grandfather would wake up at 4 AM to check the sky, trying to predict if it would rain that day.
-My father would spend hours listening to weather forecasts on the radio, hoping to make the right decision about when to water the crops.

 **Monsoon Mitra was born from these memories** – from the pain of watching precious water go to waste, from the anxiety of not knowing what tomorrow's weather would bring, and from the dream of making farming easier for every farmer in India.

-Today, Monsoon Mitra stands as a beacon of hope, offering **weather-aware irrigation advice in local languages, even without internet**.
+Today, Monsoon Mitra offers **weather-aware irrigation advice in local languages, even without internet**.
 It's built farmer-first, with a simple, intuitive interface that even the least tech-savvy farmer can use with confidence.

 🔗 **Live Demo**: https://monsoonmitra.vercel.app